Originally Published on Nov. 7, 2017;

 - (2) Losing a CCG is a complete bar to the CFP (haven’t seen a team lose a CCG and still make the CFP).

 - (2a) Losing a CCG might be overcome if you are already in the top four and it is your first loss (and it is a “good” loss).
 I say “might” because this scenario has not come up yet.

-- (3) Re-match games: this could be a bar to the CFP, but the only time I think it has really come up was when Auburn and Georgia could have met for the third time had Auburn made the CFP.
-In other words, a third re-match could keep a team out, however, we don’t know for sure because Auburn also had two losses and lost their CCG (which may have been enough to keep them out, without considering the potential third re-match).
+- (3) Re-match games: this could be a bar to the CFP, but the only time it has come up was when Auburn and Georgia could have met for the third time had Auburn made the CFP in 2017-2018.
+In other words, a third re-match could keep a team out; however, we don’t know for sure because Auburn also had two losses and lost their CCG (which may have been enough to keep them out, without considering the potential third re-match).

 - (4) Having one team from a given conference already in the CFP, does not bar a second team from getting in.

 General Notes for all years: (Some of these may be listed twice, I apologize):